 To be honest, I don’t often measure how much I use.
-I simply line the bottom of my container (or sink if yours is stainless like mine, and have lots to clean) with foil, sprinkle on some baking soda, and pour over the boiling water to dissolve the soda.
+I simply line the bottom of my container (or sink if yours is stainless like mine, and has lots to clean) with foil, sprinkle on some baking soda, and pour over the boiling water to dissolve the soda.
 Then add your pieces either by dipping, or submerging, depending on how bad the tarnish is.
-Mild tarnish will come off instantly, while more build up can take a few minutes.
+Mild tarnish will come off instantly, while more build-up can take a few minutes.

 And that’s it!
-Simply remove your pieces, give them a quick wash to remove any residue, and dry!
+Simply remove your pieces, give them a quick wash to remove any residue, and dry them!
 Easy-peasy no?